sciknoworg/subject-indexing-dataset/library-records-dataset/README.md

 - [**data**](./data): Contains the library records in jsonld format in precreated train/dev/test splits for experimental purposes.
 The `train dataset` contains 90,452 records, `dev dataset` contains 19,949 records and the `test dataset` contains 27,998 records.

-Each record contains various metadata items.
-The important ones are the following.
-1) For the tag `subject` with a list of values, just the strings with prefix "(classificationName=linsearch:mapping).."
-This is relevant for the domain classification task.
-28 total domains are considered within this library system.
-Also note that a record can have multiple domains annotated.
-Therefore this is a multi-class classification task.
-Note 314 records lack domain annotations.
-The list of these records can be found [here](./data-statistics/Records_without_Domains.json) and must be excluded from training.
-2) Tag `dcterms:subject` which is a list of GND IDs that defines the objective of the subject indexing task.
-And, 3) tags `title` and `abstract` for obviuous reasons being the data points as input to the classification algorithm.

 Note that this dataset is obtained from an actual public library.
 This has implications for its quality and is reflective of the real-world in the sense that it has been created longitudinally over the lifetime of this library.
 This also means that over time there have been changes in subject matter expert library staff etc. Nevertheless, it presents a valuable resource to the community to build reliable AI tools for librarians, where the design of the AI tools is formulated based on the overall pattern of the data and additional reasoning, rather than being thrown off course by particularities.

 - [**data-statistics**](./data-statistics/): Various stats insights into the domain and subject annotations of the library records dataset.